Jularin/Selling-bot/README.md

 # Selling-bot
-Selling bot with connection with sql DB
+Selling bot with connection with sqlite DB